Introduction

 - uid: 2, title: "Startseite", sys_language_uid: 1, l10n_parent: 1

 - uid: 3, title: "Accueil", sys_language_uid: 2, l10n_parent: 1Languages are first-class citizens in the data model.
-Each translation is a distinct entity but references the original.
+Each translation is its own entity but references the original.
 Fallback chains are configurable.
 SEO URLs per language.
 Content syndication between languages.

 Plugins like WPML or Polylang expand WordPress retroactively.
-It works well, but there are drawbacks: performance overhead due to additional database queries, plugin dependencies, and complex SEO handling (hreflang, sitemap).
+It works well, but there are downsides: performance overhead due to additional database queries, plugin dependencies, and complex SEO handling (hreflang, sitemap).

 Practical Example: Enterprise Scenario